 There was a great difference in ancient Rome between the highest military ranks, for example consuls, proconsuls, praetors or legates (which we would call today various types of generals) and the regular army officers like Centurio, Optio or Signifer.
 Those whom we could call generals today were politicians, elected or appointed political officers: they weren’t promoted from a lower lank, they couldn’t retain their rank after the one year term of their office or after their appointment for the task had ended.
 To be more specific, the various ranks of generals were not military ranks proper, but political offices.
 The real military ranks ended with the rank of Tribunus (of which there were two types, and the other one was also a political office therefore not a proper military rank).
 Nova Roma observes and honors this difference, and in our legions there cannot be a rank higher than Tribunus — unless appointed by the Senate or another proper authority.

-- Professional military ranks and political military offices
+- Professional military ranks and political military ranks

-- This distinction between military ranks proper and political officers in the military means that these two types of positions can be held in parallel: it is (and was) perfectly possible that a Centurio could obtain a senatorial career and reach the rank of Legatus.
+- This distinction between military ranks proper and political military offices means that these two types of positions can be held in parallel: it is (and was) perfectly possible that a Centurio could obtain a senatorial career and reach the rank of Legatus.
 However, in this case, the military rank of that person still remained Centurio, since his position as Legatus was not a military rank but a political office, but since it was a command position, it was at the same time a military rank, too: a political military rank.
 It is similar to the modern world when a captain, a major or a colonel enters politics and gets appointed as secretary (or minister) of defense: this doesn’t alter his rank as captain, major or colonel, yet he will be the boss and superior of other colonels and even generals.
 The position of secretary of defense is not part of the military career, but it is part of the structure.
-This is how the Roman political officers of the military commanded the legions, and this is how Nova Roma distinguishes between the military rank of a citizen and the political army rank of a citizen.
+This is how the Roman political officers of the military commanded the legions, and this is how Nova Roma distinguishes between the professional military rank of a citizen and the political military rank of a citizen.
 It is necessary in reenactment where most units have a very low number of soldiers that we can provide possibility for the same individuals to fill a low ranking position and a very high ranking position at the same time, and the original structure of the overly politicized ancient Roman army offers just the perfect loophole for this.

 - There is also difference between rank (the military title) and appointment (the command or work assignment) of an officer.
 For example, a unit can have two Centuriones, but only one of them is the commander, the other is responsible for logistics, supply or bureaucratic tasks etc. Both have the rank of Centurio Hastatus Posterior, but one has the appointment of Commanding Officer, the other has the appointment of Quartermaster (in charge of supply).
 The command of the unit or the assignment of work is called an “appointment” (basically meaning “job”, “role”, “function”) in military language, while the military title of Centurio Hastatus Posterior is called a “rank” (meaning “grade of precedence”, “dignity”).
 Sometimes, though only under special circumstances, a lower ranking officer can even have a higher level appointment than a higher ranking officer: for example, a Centurio can be made the Commanding Officer of a unit where a Tribunus is also present, but the Tribunus is not the Commanding Officer of the unit.
 In this case, the Tribunus has precedence in dignity, but cannot give orders to the Centurio.
 The Centurio must salute the Tribune and give him precedence in ceremonial situations, but Tribunus is in fact the subordinate of the Centurio when it comes to actual operations.